nchanged/realm-js/README.md

 ## Porting your favorite libraries
 Universal wrapper has a parameter called isNode.
-So, if you want to import lodash (my favorite) or any other libaries. you can do it like so:
+So, if you want to import lodash (my favorite) or any other libaries. you can register them like so:

 ```js
 domain.module("shared._", function() {